Micromechanics and Advanced Materials Laboratory

 Heterogeneous material fabrication and measurements

-Facilities are available for making negative Poisson's ratio polymer and metal foams and for characterizing them via optical methods and for stiff materials, resonant ultrasound spectroscopy.
-Foams and composites are studied via broadband viscoelastic spectroscopy as well.
+Facilities are available for making negative Poisson's ratio polymer and metal foams as well as metamaterial lattices and for characterizing them via optical methods and resonant ultrasound spectroscopy.
+Lattices, foams and composites are studied via broadband viscoelastic spectroscopy as well.

 Specimen preparation tools